NonMajorNerd/Arel/README.txt

 		*Build AI subroutines capable of opening doors (A*  ignore door? check when moving if destination is a door, if so open instead of move)
-		*Check carrying cap after dequipping items (currently you can dequip a bag and be carrying more than you should be able to) *Check whether or not items are identified before displaying effects in inventory system *Build support for two-handed weapons
+		*Check carrying cap after dequipping items (currently you can dequip a bag and be carrying more than you should be able to) *Build support for two-handed weapons
 		*Update accessory system
 		*Fix fireball scroll displaying true name of unidentified burned items